nitinjain2021/contact_app/README.md

 * Services: job queues, cache servers

+* docker-compose build to create docker image

+* docker-compose up to start container

+* Add database.yml configuration

 * Create RoR project with a route /contact or /.
 All routes should redirect to this page or handle 404.

-* Use Restful routing approach to implement an endpoint that accepts form submission, saves to DB & sends an email to ENV["ADMIN_EMAIL"]
+* Use Restful routing approach to implement an endpoint that accepts form submission, saves to DB & sends an email to Admin

-* Add support for two languages.
-You can add a simple language selector anywhere in UI.